-Comparing Figure 8 with Table 3 results we see, as one could expect, that sub-standard feature sets (F1-NL, F2, F3) agree less with F1 classification than F4, F5, F6.
-This is the case with F1-NL in particular, which exhibit the lower percentage of similarly classified points with respect to F1.
-We see that the agreement is particularly good with F5, as already noticed in Figure 8.
+Comparing Fig. 8 with the Table 3 results, we see, as one could expect, that substandard feature sets (F1 NL, F2, and F3) agree less with the F1 classification than F4, F5, and F6.
+This is the case with F1 NL in particular, which exhibits the lower percentage of similarly classified points with respect to F1.
+We see that the agreement is particularly good with F5, as already noticed in Fig. 8.